Water activity rules and regulations

 Inspection stations

-Watercraft inspections are available at the Lake Louise and Lake Minnewanka inspection stations by appointment starting October 1, 2024.
+Watercraft inspections are available at the Lake Louise and Lake Minnewanka inspection stations by appointment between October 1, 2024 – Spring 2025.

 Appointments must be booked 48 hours in advance.